Rebecca Hains: Publications

 Hains' 2012 book Growing Up with Girl Power: Girlhood on Screen and in Everyday Life presents a critical history of the girl power phenomenon.
 Combining textual analysis with field work among children and interviews with tween girls, the book considers girls' interpretations of girl power's messages about female empowerment, girlhood, strength, femininity, and race.
 Hains details strengths and limitations in commercialized girl power's handling of preadolescent body image, gender identity, sexism, and racism.
 Jessalynn Keller, in her review for Girlhood Studies, concludes that the book "is a necessary read for those interested in girls' studies, feminist media studies, feminist ethnography, and childhood studies".

 Her 2014 book The Princess Problem: Guiding Our Girls through the Princess-Obsessed Years critiques princess culture's consumerism and its gender, race, and beauty stereotypes, with special attention to the Disney Princess franchise.
 The book combines original field research and secondary analysis of scholarly research on media and child development, interpreting these studies for a mainstream audience of parents.
 It also focuses on helping children develop critical thinking and critical viewing skills.
 The Princess Problem was the subject of significant media attention, including a double segment on The Meredith Vieira Show.
 Publishers Weekly's review states that the book dissects "princess marketing, reveals inherent gender stereotypes, [and] adds to the discussion with these practical parenting tips."

+Hains has edited, with collaborators, six anthologies on children's culture: